Ottawa County Brownfield Redevelopment

 Formally established in 2008, the Ottawa County Brownfield Redevelopment Authority (OCBRA) facilitates the rehabilitation, revitalization, and reuse of environmentally contaminated, blighted, or functionally obsolete properties identified as "brownfields."
 The OCBRA can offer several financial tools to help developers offset costs incurred for environmental assessment, demolition, lead or asbestos abatement, and other activities performed as part of an approved brownfield plan.
 Learn More »

 Agriculture is a thriving economic industry in Ottawa County!
 That is why the County is developing and implementing a Farmland Preservation Strategy to help our farmers succeed, whether through coordinated, effective land use planning, technology advancements, market development, succession planning, and more.
 Learn More »

 Recovery Zone Economic Development Bonds (2010)

 Ottawa was the first county in Michigan to allocate a Recovery Zone Bond allotment.
 A Recovery Zone Economic Development Bond (RZEDB) award of $5.6 million was allocated to the City of Grand Haven in August 2009 for their Washington Avenue Improvement Project.

-The Planning and Performance Improvement Department recommended a second RZEDB allocation of $6.4 million to the City of Coopersville for upgrades to their wastewater treatment system, as well as for public infrastructure improvements to accommodate growth in the community.
+The Department of Strategic Impact recommended a second RZEDB allocation of $6.4 million to the City of Coopersville for upgrades to their wastewater treatment system, as well as for public infrastructure improvements to accommodate growth in the community.
 These bonds were allocated in April 2010.

 Recovery Zone Facility Bonds (2010)